isomerpages/moe-yuhuasec/_useful-information/Information for Parents.md

 <p>Dear parents &amp; students, you can access the ECG microsite to obtain
 more information on the JC-DSA, Poly EAE and ITE EAE process and the upcoming workshops by different institutions to equip your child/ward to prepare for EAE.
-Click on the photo for ECG Microsite website.</p>
+Click on the below photo for "ECG Microsite".</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/ECG1.png">
 </div>